acerbilab/ibs/README.md

 - Follow us on Twitter ([Luigi](https://twitter.com/AcerbiLuigi), [Bas](https://twitter.com/basvanopheusden)) for updates about IBS and other projects we are involved with;
 - Tell us about your model-fitting problem and your experience with IBS (positive or negative) at <luigi.acerbi@gmail.com> or <svo213@nyu.edu> (putting 'IBS' in the subject of the email).

-You may also want to check out [Bayesian Adaptive Direct Search](https://github.com/lacerbi/bads) (BADS), our method for fast Bayesian optimization.

 ### License

 IBS is released under the terms of the [MIT License](https://github.com/lacerbi/ibs/blob/master/LICENSE.txt).